alaa-alchal/Portfolio/Detect similar accounts/README.md

+#Detect the similar accounts in a list of accounts from a csv file.

 The project will prompt you to choose a csv file to ingest.
 The file test.csv will be used for the sake of this exercise.

 The code will assess similarities of different entities accounts from the csv file.
 For example, the name 'Frank Jones' and 'Franky Jones' are to be considered similar.